surajiiitd/RL_Project/README.md

-# Reinforcement Learning Project (Deep Reinforcement Learning for Imbalanced Classification)
+# Deep Reinforcement Learning for Imbalanced Classification
+# (Reinforcement Learning Project)
 Deep_RL contains the deep Q learning technique.
 To run it, follow the below guidelines:
 1. use tools tools/conv_*.py to prepare datasets; read the headers of those files; data is expected to be in ../data